 such that the diagram

 commutes. \end{lemma}

-\begin{proof} Note that $\underline{k}$ already determines $\underline{r}$, the rank $N$, and the size $n$ of a symmetry breaking type.
-Thus $\underline{r} = \underline{r}^\prime$, $N = N^\prime$, and $n = n^\prime$.
-Thus we can use the ideas of \cite{Charbonneau-construction-monopoles-symmetries}*{Remark 4.10} as follows: Since the spaces in \cref{eq:isom_1,eq:isom_2} are both spaces of functions, we construct isomorphisms of their domains and prove that the corresponding pullbacks are the desired isomorphisms.
+\begin{proof} Note that $\underline{k}$ already determines $\underline{r}$, the size $n$, and rank $N$ of a symmetry breaking type.
+Thus, $\underline{r} = \underline{r}^\prime$, $n = n^\prime$, and $N = N^\prime$.
+Now a framing $\cF$ that is compatible with one of the symmetry breaking types can naturally and uniquely be regarded as a framing for the other as well.
+Thus, we can use the ideas of \cite{Charbonneau-construction-monopoles-symmetries}*{Remark 4.10} as follows: since the spaces in \cref{eq:isom_1,eq:isom_2} are both spaces of functions, we construct isomorphisms of their domains and prove that the corresponding pullbacks are the desired isomorphisms.
 Note that

 For all $a \in \{ 1, 2, \ldots, n - 1 \}$, let